When we talk about retro gaming, we’re always talking about games on old hardware, probably 1970 through to 2010.

 Except this time.
 Here, we’re looking at the dreamy eyed Redditor who couldn’t afford Civ for his computer so created a version in a school notebook while not paying attention to class.
 Introducing the revelation with a collection of images, Redditor Alexander-00AK has attracted over 150 comments at the time of writing.

 Before I ever had money for civ, I had to make up my own version that could be written out and played on paper.
-I called it “paper civ” from civ
+I called it “paper civ”

 Understandably, fellow Redditors on the CIVIT subreddit were entranced by the concept of Paper Civ and the rules.
 Alexander-00AK shared the original game map, rules, and icon pack.